UnitVectorY-Labs/serviceauthcentral-firestore-bootstrap-gcp-tofu/README.md

 ## Firestore Records

-This creates the minimum number of Firestore records to be able to log into ServiceAuthCentral.
-This is the client record for the issuer which is the actual system itself where the clientId is the issuer.
+This module sets up the essential Firestore records needed to enable login functionality for ServiceAuthCentral.
+Specifically, it creates a client record for the issuer, which represents the system itself, with the clientId being the same as the issuer.

-Additionally a record is needed to authorize the first user so they can log into the administrative web portal.
+In addition, a record is created to authorize the initial user, granting them access to log into the administrative web portal.

-A record for the Workload Identity Pool can also be created to allow the Workload Identity Pool to authenticate to the ServiceAuthCentral.
+Optionally, you can also create a record for a GCP Workload Identity Pool, enabling it to authenticate with ServiceAuthCentral.

 ## Usage